AqwamCreates/DataPredict/docs/API/Models/SupportVectorMachineOneVsAll.md

 * featureMatrix: Matrix containing all data.

+* returnOriginalOutput: Set whether or not to return predicted matrix instead of value with highest distance.

 #### Returns:

 * predictedValue: A value that is predicted by the model.

+* distance: The distance of predicted value.

+-OR-

+* predictedMatrix: A matrix containing all predicted values from all classes.

 ## Inherited From